Market Notes

 Market mood

-VIX (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) is near 25.8.
-This is in the stressed zone, so intraday moves can be larger than usual.
+Composite read is Neutral.
+That means no clear push toward fear or greed right now.
+VIX (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) sits near 16.7, which is mildly calm and points to controlled intraday moves unless headlines hit.

 What happened in the last 24 hours